Canada probes Nike, Dynasty Gold over alleged use of forced labor in China | Technology

 Canada probes Nike, Dynasty Gold over alleged use of forced labor in China

-Canada's corporate ethics watchdog on Tuesday launched separate investigations into Nike Canada and Dynasty Gold to probe allegations that they used or benefited from forced Uyghur labor in their supply chains and operations in China.
-The investigations were launched after an initial assessment of complaints about the overseas operations of 13 Canadian companies filed by a coalition of 28 civil society organizations in June 2022.
+Canada's corporate ethics watchdog on Tuesday launched separate investigations into Nike Canada and Dynasty Gold to probe allegations the companies used or benefited from forced labor in their supply chains and operations in China.

 "I have decided to launch investigations into these complaints in order to get the facts and recommend the appropriate actions," Ombudsperson Sheri Meyerhoffer said in the statement.
 "I have not pre-judged the outcome of the investigations.
 We will await the results and we will publish final reports with my recommendations," Meyerhoffer said.